 A complete index for the Dewey decimal library classification system takes up four thick volumes in its unabridged edition.
 Then again, it tells you how to symbolize every single little thing that human beings could possibly write about.

 Another "not technically a textbook": Windows 8 All-in-one for Dummies clocks in at not much under 1100 pages.
 Measuring 9.5 inches high, 7.5 inches wide, and 2 inches thick, it weighs 4 pounds.
 Considering Windows 8 is frequently found on tablet and laptop computers, the guide for the operating system outweighs a significant percentage of the devices on which this operating system is used.

 The Ultimate Millenium Falcon set by LEGO featured a 500-page ring-bound instruction manual that weighed four pounds.

 The set itself contained 5219 pieces and retailed for 500 US dollars.

 Modern instructions in general seem more door-stoppery.
 Compare, for example, SPII set #6984 (1992) with SPIII set #5984 (2010).
 Both have the same number of figurines, and about the same number of pieces, yet the former set has a 20 page instruction manual while the latter has a 76 page one, of which some pages are advertising.

-The strategy guide for the Game of the Year Edition of The Elder Scrolls III Morrowind.
+The strategy guide for the Game of the Year Edition of The Elder Scrolls III: Morrowind.
 It's practically the size of a family bible, and can easily be used as a weapon.
-This is because it contains every single one of the hundreds of misc. quests, as well as numerous areas that have nothing to do with any quests but are aesthetically interesting or just plain weird, in detail.
+This is because it contains every single one of the hundreds of miscellaneous quests, as well as numerous areas that have nothing to do with any quests but are aesthetically interesting or just plain weird, in detail.